Delbert Tibbs: Writer

-Tibbs began writing poetry and published Selected Poems and Other Words/Works (2007), edited by O'Modele Jeanette Rouselle.
-It was published in New York by the Manifestation-Glow Press.
+Tibbs began writing during prison, and published a book of poetry after his release entitled Poems Prayers & Logics (ENAAQ Publications, 1984).
+He later published Selected Poems and Other Words/Works (2007), edited by O'Modele Jeanette Rouselle and published in New York by the Manifestation-Glow Press.
 His poetry also appears in the chapbook anthology Beccaria (2011), edited by poet Aja Beech.

 Representation in other media

 In November 1976, Pete Seeger wrote and recorded the anti-death penalty song "Delbert Tibbs".

 Eric Jensen and Jessica Blank wrote The Exonerated, a play about Tibbs and five other people who have been freed.
 It premiered in 2002 Off-Broadway in New York City.
 The playwrights recount how each person was convicted of murder and sentenced to death, in addition to exploring their exoneration after varying years of imprisonment.

 The Exonerated was adapted as a television film by the same name, which first aired on the CourtTV cable television station on January 27, 2005.
 Tibbs is portrayed by Delroy Lindo.
 At the end the film fades from the actor to Tibbs, who talks about his experience and his hopes.